wallymathieu/assertfail/_posts/2022-09-24-Architecture-and-functional-programming.md

 My guess is that the problem is that for many senior developers/programmers clean code is related to feelings of cleanliness, so will be apparent to programmers that have gotten a feeling for it (my guess being that you would teach that through literary workshops).

 ## Conclusion

-Clean code/architecture probably suffer from what Eric Normand denotes [The Christopher Alexander Effect](https://ericnormand.me/podcast/the-christopher-alexander-effect): that the advice around clean architecture/code is almost obvious to some senior programmers while unhelpful for others.

-In order to know when it's a good thing to accept an Unclean architecture, you want to have some ideas about what a Clean architecture is.
-I'm thinking [poetic license](https://en.wiktionary.org/wiki/poetic_licence) may apply for architecture as well.
-The main benefit of a somewhat unclean architecture is the reduced amount of code and ceremony (sometimes a very difficult choice to make).

 FP concepts have come to have a broad influence over many mainstream core frameworks (see the functional concepts in [Java](https://www.baeldung.com/java-functional-programming) and [C#](https://en.wikipedia.org/wiki/Language_Integrated_Query) base libraries).
 We can argue that these concepts give us tools and definitions that help remove the fluff around the definitions.